Navigate maternity and parental leave with confidence with our calculators, guides, and templates designed for UK employees

 Who Counts as a Dependant?

-• Someone who reasonably relies on you for care
+• Anyone who reasonably relies on you for care in an emergency

-• All these rights apply regardless of your specific parental circumstance
+• All other rights apply regardless of your circumstance (birth parent, adoptive parent, partner, etc.)

-• You cannot be dismissed or treated unfairly for exercising these rights
+• Cannot be dismissed or treated unfairly for exercising these rights

 • Keep records of all requests and employer responses